lstorchi/markovctheil/README.txt

 To run the program you need Python 3, PyQt4, matplotlib, numpy and scipy.

-The code has been tested and developed under Linucx, but once installed the needed packages should work also under Mac OS X and Windows OS.
+The code has been tested and developed under Linux OS, but once installed the needed packages should work also under Mac OS X and Windows OS.

 To run the GUI: